 There are, of course, many who truly can’t digest dairy, perhaps about 1/10 of the American population.
 (The inability to digest dairy is a food intolerance OR a food sensitivity.
 Read about the difference here.)

-We also have the beautiful Masai people of Africa who are free of modern degenerative diseases, but subsist largely off of raw dairy.
+But we also have the beautiful Masai people of Africa who are free of modern degenerative diseases, but subsist largely off of dairy.

 So if you can tolerate dairy, choose the best, for your health and the health of the planet.